Google Analytics data is an absolute feast of unlocked potential.

 These topics aren’t relevant enough to be included in the article but they incredibly powerful when linked to within the text i.e. “of course, exercise is also important for weight loss and you should do this in conjunction with your diet”.

 The main thing you’re doing here is adding value to your user’s experience on the site, something that search engines love!
+Here’s a resource for generating topic ideas that may help you.

 6. Behaviour Flow For User Journeys